Roos-AID/ModbusRTU-ESP8266-webui/README.md

 The features of this ModbusRTU-ESP8266-webui firmware are:
 - Implementing the Modbus RTU protocol on the NodeMCU (ESP8266) to display in webUI and publish to MQTT
 - Registers and formats to be read can be configured in config file Modbusmap.cfg (see file for spec)
+- setting for the config file name, default to Modbusmap.cfg , additional file Modbusmaptest.cfg is to debug and is automatically loaded when bDebugMBlogic = true during compile.
+Additional files are included, eg. MBmapUMG96.cfg for Janitza UMG96 and MBmapSolaredge.cfg as examples.
+- Also Strings can be read, see config file for spec.

 - Dynamic MQ Autoconfigure for homeassistant based on registers defined in Modbusmap.cfg
 - When MQ is enabled, then read registers are send to MQTT when enabled in Modbusmap.cfg